sesamyab/wordpress-sesamy/README.md

 - Make sure that the javascript packages has been installed and have been built
 - Check that the permalinks structure is set to post name: http://localhost:8000/wp-admin/options-permalink.php

+# Deploying to Wordpress Store

+## Releasing a new version

+When releasing a new version, make sure to update the version number in the following files:

+- `src/sesamy.php`
+- `src/version.php`
+- `README.md`